racslabs/racs/docs/source/commands/encode.rst

-.. _FORMAT:
+.. _ENCODE:

-FORMAT
+ENCODE
 ======

-**Description:**
-Formats raw PCM data (interleaved by channel) into MP3, Opus, or WAV.
+Encodes data in PCM buffer to MP3, Opus, or WAV.
-``FORMAT`` does not perform resampling.
-The sample rate, channel count, and bit depth must match the input exactly.

 Arguments
 ---------